Department of Electrical and Computer Engineering

 - Optics and Photonics: Using light to solve engineering problems runs the range from fiber optics to lasers for eye surgery.
 Photonics also includes the field of display technology from LEDs to liquid crystals to holograms.

-- Nanotechnology and Electronic Materials: Used to develop more efficient solar cells, faster transistors to run your computers and chips that can help you track your items.
+- Nanotechnology and Electronic Materials: Used to develop faster transistors to run your computers, chips that run all electronic devices, and more efficient solar technology.

 - Sustainable Energy and Power Systems: Humankind is hugely dependent on energy, but burning materials to make electricity is damaging our environment.
 Electrical engineers are working to create better solar cells and windmills, to harvest energy from tides and many other non-polluting sources.